saniasagheer05/Medicheck/README.md

 3. Set **Main file path** to `app/streamlit_app.py`.
 4. Deploy.
 First boot may take a minute while spaCy's model wheel installs.

-## Known limitations

-- Machine translation (Hindi/Kannada → English) depends on an external translation service; if that service is unreachable, input falls back to being processed as-is.
-- The underlying dataset is small and synthetic — real clinical text is messier, and a production system would need a much larger, more diverse, and clinically validated dataset plus proper cross-validation.
 - Symptom extraction is alias/keyword-based, not a medical NLP model — it won't catch every possible phrasing.